taicodotca/taico-website/README.md

 This project uses multiple licenses:

-- Images: Copyright © [Year] [Owner Name].
+- Images: Copyright © 2024 by their respective authors.
 All rights reserved.
-- Posts/Content: Copyright © [Year] by their respective authors.
+- Posts/Content: Copyright © 2024 by their respective authors.
 All rights reserved.
 - Website Template: GNU General Public License v3.0 (GPL-3.0)

 Please see the `LICENSE` file for full details.